“Brothers and sisters, do not be children in your thinking; yet in evil be infants, but in your thinking be mature.”

-- Stigma— This is one of the basic hazards that comes with having a mental illness.
-People will whisper and treat you like a moron, even in church.
-You’ll need to be thick-skinned.
-Ask Jesus for his help.
-He understands what it’s like.
-At the time some considered him mentally disturbed.
+- Stigma-This is one of the basic hazards that comes with being a believer with a mental illness.
+People will whisper and treat you like you’re a moron, even in God’s church.
+You’ll try to become thick-skinned and ask Jesus for His help.
+He understands you completely.
+Even the Lord’s own family considered Him mentally disturbed.
 You’re in good company.
+(Mark 3:20).

-- Medications– This will be a stretching time as you must determine what is best for you, your family and basic functionality.
+- Medications– This will be a stretching time as you must determine what’s best for you, your family and basic functionality.
 There will be many opinions and definite issues that ‘disciples.’ must navigate.
 Some say that therapy and ‘meds’ are wrong.
-Your patience most likely will be required (but isn’t it always?)
-Oh, and booze is not a med.
-It is your enemy and a real threat to your sanity.
-Quit now.
+Your patience most likely will be required and you’ll need to seek His wisdom.
+He will tell you what to do.

-- Church—“Not neglecting to meet together, as is the habit of some” should be our rally spot.
-We need fellowship.
-It is easy to just go it alone, but that isn’t what God wants.
+- Church—“Not neglecting to meet together, as is the habit of some” must anchor us.
+We were built for real fellowship.
+It’s quite easy to attempt to go it alone, but that isn’t what God wants.
 Not to be with others is a disease of the spiritual heart.
-I’ve chafed at this from time to time.)
+I’ve chafed at this from time to time.

-- Family— They will feel the brunt of your issues.
+- Family— They’ll often feel the brunt of your issues.
 It is good to be aware of this and adjust to their needs.
 Above all, don’t flog yourself for your failings.
 Allow God to redeem your situation.
 Trust in the Lord, and try not get in His way.
 He wants to renew things.
-Always look for creative ways to love them.
-(Surprise ice cream does wonders.)
+Always look for creative ways to love your family.
+(Surprise ice cream does wonders!)

-- Social/friend-– Finding other mentally ill believers is priceless.
-When I meet someone who also struggled with severe depression I give them a big hug.
-We instantly have a comradeship that isn’t easily defined.
+- Fellow strugglers-– Finding other mentally ill believers is priceless.
+When I meet someone who also struggles with severe depression I want to give them a big bear hug.
+We instantly have a rapport that isn’t easily defined.
 Finally there is someone who understands my battle.

-- Pray–Desperate prayers have a tendency to get answered.
+- Prayer–Desperate prayers have a tendency to get answered.
 Start praying for five minutes a day.
 Pray, not complain.
 Be real, not religious.
 Talk with Jesus like he was your best friend.
 Prayer is the key to making the above work.
 Prayer is the “heart beat” of heaven.

 The Lord truly will accommodate your illness with His power and grace.
 He always does this for His children.
 No believer is ever overlooked or forgotten.
 He is constantly aware of you.

 — Alan Redpath

 These are only some of the areas that are affected by your mental illness.
-Oh, a wise spouse, pastor, friend, or a therapist can do wonders when things get difficult.
+A wise spouse, pastor, elder, friend or therapist can do wonders when things get difficult.
 Sometimes we need a new perspective as we sort things out.
 God will often use others to bandage and heal us.
 That’s the way He works.